United Kingdom Security Vetting (UKSV) is the main UK government provider of security clearances.

 - Decree Absolute or Nisi

-- separation or maintenance Orders
+- separation or maintenance orders

-- HM Forces (HMF) discharge certificate
+- HM Forces (HMF) discharge certificate.

-Financial documents (in respect of you and your partner):
+Financial documents (for you and your partner):

 - details and statements of all loans and hire purchase agreements